metacraft-labs/dvt-circuits/doc/dkg_verification.md

    - If a share is invalid or inconsistent:
      - Constructs and publishes a proof of misbehavior (e.g., using cryptographic evidence) on the public board.
    - If misbehavior cannot be proven or if a participant refuses to participate:
-     - Posts a challenge on the public board to trigger the dispute resolution mechanism.
+     - Posts a challenge on the public board to trigger a dispute-resolution mechanism that ensures the protocol's progress.

 6. **Partial Key Generation:**
    Each participant computes their partial secret key by summing the valid shares they received from all other participants.

 7. **Finalization and Proof Construction:**
    Once enough valid shares and acknowledgments have been collected, any participant can construct a publicly verifiable proof that:
-   - All distributed shares are consistent with the published commitments
+   - All distributed shares are consistent with the published commitments.
-   - The collective secret can be reconstructed from the valid shares
+   - The collective secret can be reconstructed from the valid shares.

    If a participant misbehaves — for example, by submitting an invalid proof (e.g., a signature that doesn't correspond to their expected public key):
-   - A proof of misbehavior can be constructed and published
+   - A proof of misbehavior can be constructed and published.

    If a participant refuses to cooperate (e.g., by failing to submit their signature):
-   - A challenge can be posted on the public board to trigger the dispute resolution mechanism
+   - A challenge can be posted on the public board to trigger the dispute resolution mechanism.

    This ensures the key was generated honestly and can be used securely in threshold cryptographic schemes.